J159/arcade-game/README.md

 Project 3 Arcade Game - Udacity Front End Web Development Nanodegree.

 Built using HTML, CSS, JavaScript, and HTML5 Canvas, with a focus on Object-Oriented Javascript.
-HTML5 Canvas Code, art assets, and engine/resources.js provided by Udacity.
+HTML5 Canvas, art assets, and engine/resources.js provided by Udacity.

 ## How To Play